-Fellowships have supported research and writing done at the Folger Shakespeare Library since 1984.
+Fellowships have supported research and writing done at the Folger Shakespeare Library throughout the Folger's history.
 Due to a major building renovation project beginning in 2020, the Folger Institute is now offering fellowships for research and writing away from the Folger during the construction period.

 We have big plans in the works for Fellowships when the Folger reopens.
 Want to stay up-to-date with what’s happening with the Fellowships program, and with renovation progress, as they both unfold?
 Subscribe to the Research Bulletin email newsletter

 History of the Fellowships Program

 The Institute has a long tradition of funding research fellowships at the Folger Shakespeare Library.
 The Library, which opened in 1932, offered its first fellowships in 1935; the current, more extensive, and more senior fellowships initiative had its start in 1984.
 The Fellowships Program has grown through the continued generosity of organizations such as the Andrew W. Mellon Foundation, the National Endowment for the Humanities, and the American Council on Learned Societies.
 Folger fellowships also draw from dedicated endowments built up over decades of support.

 Working with the Folger Collection

 The Folger’s extraordinary collections are essential to understanding the humanities and their continued resonance and importance in our world.
 The Fellowships Program puts fellows into direct and sustained engagement with our rare and historic art, books, costumes, manuscripts, periodicals, prints, and visual resources immediately to life.
 We put scholars, artists, performers, and practitioners into direct and sustained engagement with the collections, with our many innovative digital resources, and with one another.